 The brake pad saves your life every day.
 During your work commute, road trips, or even just daily errands, it’s the brake pad’s job to create the friction and force to stop your car.
-As a driver, you may be thankful for your brake pads, but you may also be wondering why they seem to wear out quickly or degrade unevenly.
+As a driver, you may be thankful for your brake pads, but you may also be wondering why brakes seem to wear out quickly or degrade unevenly.
 The ASE-certified technicians at Christian Brothers Automotive are here to answer your brake questions and more!

 TYPICAL BRAKE PAD WEAR